 10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

-You know that feeling when you hear a wild conspiracy theory and think, “Okay… there’s no way that’s real.”
+Anyway, do you know that feeling when you hear a wild conspiracy theory and think, “Okay…there’s no way that’s real.”
 And then you find out it was actually true?

-I’ve always loved a good mystery or unsolved case, but what really gets me is when something dismissed as a “crazy theory” turns out to be legit.
+I’ve always loved a good mystery or unsolved case (if you’ve been around my website you already know that), but what really gets me is when something dismissed as a “crazy theory” turns out to be legit and I was right the whole time.
 Because if these were true… what else might be?

 Here are 10 of the weirdest, wildest conspiracy theories that sounded like total tinfoil hat territory…until the receipts showed up.